 This PM seeks to demonstrate that licensed and/or certified waiver provider agency staff completed criminal background checks, with satisfactory results, according to regulatory requirements.

-The aggregate total percentage for all waivers for SFY 2022 is 86%, which is slightly decreased from SFY 2021 (90%), and SFY 2020 (88%).
-The PM remains within the required threshold.
+The aggregate total percentage for all waivers for SFY 2023 is 96%, which is a noted increase from SFY 2022 (86%).
 No remediation needed.